learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Design_Requirements.md

 - The system should support backward and forward navigation in the research article to follow the natural order of sections.
 - The system must allow visitors to sign up for the newsletter by inputting their email.

 Functional requirements are not the same as user stories.
 In fact, user stories can be used to derive design requirements while centering user needs.
-An [example] (https://www.nuclino.com/articles/functional-requirements) of this is as follows:
+An [example](https://www.nuclino.com/articles/functional-requirements) of this is as follows:

 “User story: As an existing user, I want to be able to log into my account.

 Functional requirements:
 - The system must allow users to log into their account by entering their email and password.
 - The system must allow users to log in with their Google accounts.
 - The system must allow users to reset their password by clicking on "I forgot my password" and receiving a link to their verified email address.”
+[2]

 ## **Non-Functional Design Requirements**